EF-4. 9.5 miles. 45+ minutes. 40 homes. Zero dead.

 17 tornadoes.
 Three states.
 A multi-day siege.

 The Enid tornado was not an isolated event.
 April 23, 2026 was the opening night of a multi-day severe weather outbreak across the central United States.
-The Storm Prediction Center recorded 17 tornado reports for the day alone: 7 in Kansas, 6 in Iowa, and 4 in Oklahoma — with the Enid EF-3 being the most destructive of the Oklahoma events.
+The Storm Prediction Center recorded 17 tornado reports for the day alone: 7 in Kansas, 6 in Iowa, and 4 in Oklahoma — with the Enid EF-4 being the most destructive of the Oklahoma events and the first EF-4 tornado anywhere in the United States in 2026.

 In Garfield County alone, NWS Norman deployed two separate survey crews on April 24 to assess at least six potential tornado tracks from the previous night’s outbreak.
 Additional tornado warnings were issued that same night for Noble and Payne counties as the storm system continued tracking east.
 The SPC had identified April 23–26 as a period of considerable severe weather risk with no break in the pattern.